albeego/vault-database-plugin-influxdb2/README.md

 secrets engine.
 This plugin generates database credentials dynamically based on configured roles for the Influxdb database.

+## Build
+To build this package for any platform you will need to clone this repository and cd into the repo directory and `go build -o inflxudbv2-database-plugin cmd/inflxudbv2-database-plugin/main.go`.

 ## Configure Connection

 In addition to the parameters defined by the [Database